Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Wilds Plots

 Wilds plots are designated with `/plot set wilds`.
 A wilds plot allows residents to destroy the blocks found on the wild ignore ID list.
 This includes ores, trees, flowers, mushrooms and other harvestable blocks by default.
 It does not include stone, dirt, grass and other terrain blocks.
 It is useful for creating tree farms, and protecting the terrain around a town, while still allowing residents to cut trees and explore caves.

+A player can use `/towny wildsblocks` to see a server's allowed wilds plots blocks.

 Setting up wilds plots can be slightly complex, here are instructions.

 <blockquote>